leipero/QEMU-VM/README.md

 [Check the wiki for more information and guides on how to make everything work](https://gitlab.com/YuriAlek/vfio/wikis/Home).

 ## Known problems
-- Works only for Arch and Ubuntu/Debian-base.
+- Installing dependencies, enabling early KMS and IOMMU works only for Arch and Ubuntu/Debian base.
 - Script relies on logged user and sudo or su commands in some parts.
 - MacOS was not tested at all.
 - Wayland session was not tested at all and will likely not work.